Walls, fill, drainage, soil, and water — everything before the first plant goes in

 French Drain

-The one part you can't skip: the filter wrap.
-Without it, clay fines migrate into the gravel and clog it within a few seasons.
+Don't skip the filter fabric.
+Without it, clay fines migrate into the gravel and the drain silts up within a few seasons.

 Cap on top of the drain.
-12–16 in of topsoil cap sits over the gravel column, sealed off from the gravel by the filter wrap.
+16 in of topsoil cap sits over the gravel column, sealed off from the gravel by the filter fabric.
 That's enough rooting depth to plant shallow-rooted shrubs, groundcovers, and guild perennials directly above the drain — see Planting band notes below.
-Surface water filters down through this cap before reaching gravel.

 Top-down detail of the drain column behind any wall section.
 Same 12 in width applies everywhere the drain runs.